FedSVD: Adaptive Orthogonalization for Private Federated Learning with LoRA

-Since our method is compatible with any architecture employing LoRA, extending the empirical evaluation of \mymethod{FedSVD} to a wider range of foundation models across different modalities is a promising direction for future work.
-Furthermore, a deeper theoretical analysis \mymethod{FedSVD}'s convergence dynamics, particularly for complex non-linear models, could provide valuable insights.
+\myparagraph{Future work.} Since our method is compatible with any FL setup employing LoRA, extending the empirical evaluation of \mymethod{FedSVD} to a wider range of foundation models across different modalities is a promising direction for future work.
+Furthermore, a deeper theoretical analysis of \mymethod{FedSVD}'s convergence dynamics, particularly for complex non-linear models, could provide valuable insights.

-\myparagraph{Limitations.} Although our approach shows promising results in both private and non-private federated learning settings, the computation of SVD incurs additional overhead on the server side.
-However, since SVD is performed on low-rank matrices, this overhead can be significantly reduced by employing randomized low-rank approximation methods, such as the algorithm proposed by~\citet[][Algorithm 5.1]{halko2011finding}.
-Another limitation is the additional communication overhead from broadcasting the newly initialized $\hat{A}$ matrix to clients after each SVD step.
-However, this cost, can be avoided by decentralizing the SVD computation.
-After aggregating $B_i$, the server computes $\hat{A}_i$ via SVD on the product $B_i \hat{A}_{i-1}$ and transmits only $B_i$ to the clients.
-Each client then reconstructs $\hat{A}_i$ locally using the same procedure and obtains the updated pair $(\hat{B}_i, \hat{A}_i)$.
-Since only $\hat{B}_i$ is optimized during training while $\hat{A}_i$ remains fixed, there is no need to transmit or aggregate $\hat{A}_i$ at the server.

-\myparagraph{Broader impact.} \mymethod{FedSVD} advances data privacy in AI development by enabling more stable and effective training of large-scale models under differential privacy within a federated learning framework, ensuring that sensitive data remains local to each client.
+\myparagraph{Broader impact.} \mymethod{FedSVD} advances data privacy in AI development by enabling stable and effective training of neural networks under differential privacy within a federated learning framework, ensuring that sensitive data remains locally available to each client.
 By improving the robustness of privacy-preserving fine-tuning for foundation models, \mymethod{FedSVD} contributes to reducing the risk of information leakage and supports the responsible deployment of AI systems in sensitive domains.